ethereum/go-ethereum/content/docs/getting_started/Installing-Geth.md

 ### Arch Linux via pacman

-The Geth package is available from the [community repo][geth-archlinux].
+The Geth package is available from the [community repo](https://www.archlinux.org/packages/community/x86_64/geth/).
 It can be installed by running:

 ```shell
 pacman -S geth